Full-Stack-Council-Note/Council-Note-PartB/README.md

 ![NoticeDataConsoleLog](./docs/NoticeDataConsoleLog.png)

+Only just now noticed I had for some reason put "export default function Problems()" in Notices.jsx.
+Would've thought a big error message would show up for that, but didn't make a difference fixing that so far, data still only appears in console log.

 ## Testing Backend

 I mainly used Insomnia, Jest and MongoDB Compass to test the backend, checking if certain routes, functions and features were working.